earnjam/site-health-tool-manager/readme.txt

 1. Example of some failing Site Health tests
 2. Disable the tests that aren't needed
 3. Disabled tests are not run on the Site Health screen

+== Changelog ==

+1.1
+- Adds ability to disable the Dashboard widget
+- Fixes fatal error in WP 5.4

+1.0.1
+- Fix issue for plugins that use closures for test callbacks

+1.0
+- Initial Release